 Maximillian Robespierre, a former adversary of the death penalty, did a 360, flip flopping with the times, and became the Guillotine’s most outspoken supporter overnight.
 Robespierre would help fulfill Marat’s blood lust as the people demanded it.
 By the end of the century, 40,000 would lose their heads to the dreaded Guillotine!

-Panic filled the streets of Paris when Britain began invading.
-An emergency government was put in place, the constitution suspended, and a police force of spies institutionalized.
+An emergency government was put in place, the constitution suspended, and a police force of spies were institutionalized.
 A revolutionary tribunal – a 12 men council – the ironically titled ‘the Committee of Public Safety’ was a collective dictatorship.
 The government became extremely paranoid.
 The Catholic Church was abolished, religious icons and statues were destroyed, thousands of priests drowned.
 People were rounded up and sent to the guillotine on the most mundane of charges.
 Even a lack of enthusiasm could be seen as traitorous.

 The Reign of Terror was in full swing.

-Robespierre chose this moment to deliver a speech of threats, with a list of enemies against the Republic.
-This backfired in his face when the people flipped out and silenced him.
-He was arrested, and sentenced to death before he could read off his hit list.
+Robespierre chose this moment to deliver a speech of threats, with an all new list of enemies against the Republic.
+This (of course) backfired in his face when the people flipped out and silenced him.
+He was immediately arrested, and sentenced to death before he could finish reading off his latest hit list.
 While in captivity, Robespierre attempted suicide.
 His advisors succeeded, but Max only managed to shoot off his jaw.
 The revolutionaries carted him off to the guillotine to finish the job for him.

 By 1804, a guy by the handle of Napoleon had risen through the ranks from General to Emperor.
 France had gone full circle, trading one monarchy for another.
 After the rise and fall of Napoleon, the other European powers reestablished a constitutional monarchy in France.
 King Louis XVIII (the 18th) was followed by Charles X (not to be confused with Professor Charles Xavier), and Emperor Napoleon III.
 During this time France would go on to have a few more Revolutionary movements.

-The subsequent French Revolutions were minor in comparison to the first, and were by and large unsuccessful: The July Revolution of 1830, the June Rebellion of 1832 (which was completely massacred as seen in the play / multiple movie adaptations of ‘Les Misérables’, by Victor Hugo), and the French Revolution of 1848 which established the Second Republic of France, which lasted until Napoleon the Third’s coup in 1851, effectively establishing the Second French Empire.
+The subsequent French Revolutions were minor in comparison to the first, and were by and large unsuccessful: The July Revolution of 1830, the June Rebellion of 1832 (which was a complete disaster – as seen in the play / multiple movie adaptations of ‘Les Misérables’, by Victor Hugo), and the French Revolution of 1848 which established the Second Republic of France, which lasted until Napoleon the Third’s coup in 1851, effectively establishing the Second French Empire.

 The Second French Empire eventually collapsed, and the Third Republic of France was established in 1870.
 Everything was peachy until of course World War II when Hitler’s Nazi Party went around their massive defensive perimeter (the Maginot Line) to invade and temporarily conquer France (1940-1944).
 The *FOURTH* Republic of France that followed ended up imploding in 1958 due to the Algerian Crisis (long story) to finally be replaced by the current administration: The FIFTH (and Final?)
 Republic of France.